Building a Healthier Community

 Healthy Corner Stores

 Making the healthy choice the easy choice in urban neighborhoods.

 Grand Rapids' only year-round mobile farmers market brings local, fresh food to city residents.

 Programs like Healthy U inspire children to be more active by focusing on increasing daily levels of moderate to vigorous physical activity through fun games in a play-like environment.

 Building healthy kids through active play.

-Free community fitness classes bring wellness options for all.
+Free Community Group Fitness classes bring wellness options for all.

 Low income children suffer from an achievement gap that often results in limited future opportunities.
 YMCA programs such as Y-Achievers, Believe to Become, and the Loop After School program minimize the achievement gap by reducing summer learning loss, ensuring career readiness, and focusing on character development principles.

 Ending summer learning loss and building lifelong skills

 Loop After School Learning Centers